Breadcrumb

 Young Researchers Delft-West empowers youth

-Young people in Delft-West are trained as co-researchers and work with experts on solutions to challenges in their own living environment.
+Young people in Delft-West are trained as co-researchers.
+They investigate their own neighbourhood and work with experts on solutions that truly make a difference.

 Centre of Expertise Governance of Urban Transitions

-What makes this project special is that we don’t just do research about young people, we work with them to explore important issues in their lives and develop real improvements together.
+What makes this project so unique is that we are not only conducting research about young people, but together with them.
+We explore key issues in their lived environment and work towards concrete improvements.

 Milou Andriessen